goldentree1/gnome-command-menu-2/README.md

     ```bash
     gnome-extensions enable command-menu2@goldentree1.github.com
     ```
-    Or alternatively, use [Extension Manager](https://flathub.org/apps/com.mattjakeman.ExtensionManager) to enable it.

-3. Create your menu in preferences!
-    ```bash
-    gnome-extensions prefs command-menu2@goldentree1.github.com
-    ```
-     Or alternatively, use [Extension Manager](https://flathub.org/apps/com.mattjakeman.ExtensionManager) to open preferences.
+    Or alternatively, use [Extension Manager](https://flathub.org/apps/com.mattjakeman.ExtensionManager) to enable it and access preferences.

 ## Usage & Configuration
 This extension reads the configuration stored in [~/.commands.json](~/.commands.json) to generate your menus.
 You can use the preferences app to create and customize your menus - or manually edit the configuration yourself.